Hiroshima University Syllabus

 Summary of Practical Experience and Class Contents based on it

 Message Students interested in Criminal Justice from an international perspective and willing to practice their English are encouraged to join.
-During the class, the lecturer will use video, music, movies, news, and art to discuss Criminal Justice from a creative perspective.
+During each class, the lecturer will use video, music, movies, news, and art to discuss Criminal Justice from a creative perspective.

 Please fill in the class improvement questionnaire which is carried out on all classes.